-This is still very much in investigation.
-Information is not yet complete on this.
+This glitch is still very much in investigation.
+Information is not yet complete.

-When you speak with an NPC during a cutscene, there is a location in memory which keeps track of the dialogue boxes which are to be shown during the cutscene.
+When speaking with an NPC during a cutscene, there is a location in memory that keeps track of the dialogue boxes that are to be shown during the cutscene.
 As the cutscene progresses, the location in memory is progressively filled with 1's, and when the cutscene dialogue finishes, the location is reverted back to all 0's.

-By speaking with an NPC in a "broken cutscene" state, this location in memory is still filled in as before, however, the player still has control in most cases and is not forced to progress through all of the dialogue box sets, thus being able to leave the memory with 1's in place instead of 0's.
-Having this memory partially filled can result in some oddities if you bring this memory state to other NPCs and cutscenes.
+By speaking with an NPC in a "broken cutscene" state, this location in memory is still filled in as before, but the player still has control in most cases and is not forced to progress through all of the dialogue box sets, thus being able to leave the memory with 1's in place instead of 0's.
+Having this memory partially filled can result in some oddities when bringing this memory state to other NPCs and cutscenes.

 Specifics of each use will depend on the number of times the NPC is spoken to, as the values required differ for each effect.